 It’s still the beginning of the year, so it’s not too late.
 Is there ever a better time to start?
 I mean, we haven’t fully gotten into the year yet, and everyone is still on their “new years resolutions”.
 If you haven’t added this one to your list yet, maybe by the end of this post, you’ll be that step closer to doing it.
-And yes, I’m talking about getting organised.
+And yes, I’m talking about when you get organised.

 After thinking of getting organised and starting a bullet journal for a while, I was contacted by the stationary company Islamic Moments.
 Talk about perfect timing right?
 And then I thought that’s it, now’s the time!
 I’m going to officially start a journal.
 I have goals, and aspirations.
 If I don’t start now, when will I?